 - Now pick out a few other favourite pieces

 Do you notice anything these clothes have in common?

 - Lay them all out on the bed and take a good look at them, do they all contain the same colour?

-Do you notice that all your favourite clothes are in a particular colour range?
+Do you notice that all your favorite clothes are in a particular color range?

 Do you tend to wear a lot of blue or red?

-Study your favourite clothes and see which colors you usually choose to wear without realising.
+Study your favorite clothes and see which colors you usually choose to wear without realizing.

-We tend to choose colors each day that make us feel good so it would make sense to consider those colours when deciding our capsule wardrobe palette.
+We tend to choose colors each day that make us feel good, making sense to consider those colors when deciding our capsule wardrobe palette.

 - Examine the clothes that are left.

-Check out the clothes that you never wear, the ones that didn’t make it to the favourites pile .
-Why don’t you like them? you may find you’ve got some disastrous color combinations for clothes and the clothes you have left behind do not match anything else in your fashion color palette .
-Not to worry all is not lost keep them to one side for now until you have chosen your color capsule.
+Check out the clothes that you never wear, the ones that didn’t make it to the favorites pile.
+Why don’t you like them?
+You may find you’ve got some disastrous color combinations for clothes, and the clothes you have left behind do not match anything else in your fashion color palette.
+Not to worry, all is not lost; keep them to one side for now until you have chosen your color capsule.